start

 # Component communication, plus HUD

-Although there is interaction, but the total interaction can not be such a pop-up bar.
-A lot of times we let interaction and UI elements interact with each other, but for nowxr - frameMixing UI elements with Mini Programs is not yet supported (it will be supported in future versions), but we can use the same layer solution, and the same layer solution will inevitably involve component communication.
+Although there are interactions, you can't make interactions all this kind of pop-up.A lot of times we let interaction and UI elements interact with each other, but currentlyxr-frameand Weixin Mini Program-END]] UI elements are not yet supported (they will be supported in future versions), but we can use the same-layer scheme, which inevitably involves component communication.

-xr - frameThe communication between the component and the parent is basically the same as the traditional component, so let's use the UI element of the Mini Program to implement it.HUDThere may be some knowledge of 3D transformation here, but it doesn't matter, it's just calling the interface.
+The communication between the xr-framecomponent and the parent is basically the same as the traditional component.
+Here let's implement the Weixin Mini Program UI element to Weixin Mini ProgramHUD。There may be some 3D transformation knowledge here, but it doesn't matter, it's just calling the interface.

-<xr-scene bind:ready="handleReady" bind:tick="handleTick" >
+<xr-scene bind:ready="handleReady" bind:tick="handleTick">

 ......